All work

 Morph into any viewpoint and observe the visible summits

-This idea was implemented as web app utilizing latest technologies, such as CesiumJS for an accurate 3D rendering of the terrain surface.
-This library has tools to perform geospatial operations that enables to create and understand a 3D scene with only a few lines of code.
-The data was pre-processed with the powerful and open-source GIS tool QGIS and uses open data (Digitales Geländemodell (DGM) Österreich by Geoland.at, AlpsOver589m.xls by Eberhard Jurgalski et al.).
+The app itself is a web build using CesiumJS for accurate 3D rendering of the terrain surface; the library's geospatial primitives make it possible to assemble a usable 3D scene in only a few lines.
+Data was pre-processed with the open-source QGIS and uses open data: Digitales Geländemodell (DGM) Österreich by Geoland.at, and AlpsOver589m.xls by Eberhard Jurgalski et al.